 Creating Negative Pressure in Low-Pressure Bulb

 First, wipe the port opening with an alcohol swab to clean it.
-Next, gently squeeze the bulb with the palm and flatten it as much as possible.
+Next, gently squeeze the bulb by hand and flatten it as much as possible.
 With a flattened bulb, plug the stopper into an emptying port as far as possible.
-Release the bulb from palm and check the bulb is flattened.
-Bulb expands slowly as the fluid gets filled inside.
-Constant suction generated by bulb pulls collected fluid out of the body.
+Release the bulb and check the bulb is flattened.
+The bulb expands slowly as the fluid gets filled inside.
+Constant suction generated by the bulb pulls collected fluid out of the body.
 Use a plastic tag on the bulb secure to clothing or belt so that bulb lies below the drain insertion site for better drainage.

 Changing High-Pressure Reservoir

 Change the high-pressure bottle once it is half-full or when the vacuum has weakened as indicated by an expanded nozzle.
 Before beginning to change the bottle, perform proper hand hygiene by washing with soap water or using hand sanitizer.
 Ensure that the new high-pressure bottle has been clamped and has a compressed nozzle.
 Lock both clamps on the bottle planned to be removed.
 Clean around the connector with an alcohol swab and unscrew the connector to detach the tubing from the bottle.
 Clean the tube connector with a new alcohol swab.
 Attach the new bottle without touching the connector.
 Finally, release both clamps of the new bottle.
 Measurement is done by keeping the drain on a flat surface, preferably at the same time each day.
 Observe the fluid reading at eye level and draw a line on a white label, and indicate the date of measurement.
 Document drainage amount on the given chart.